khairyo/drivejiejie/README.md

     //   }
     // }, [map]);
     ```
     This ensures your center location is set to Yishun MRT.
-After doing this, when you select the carpark button, the map pin for "Northpoint City South Wing Carpark" will appear.
-Click on it to see the 'Carpark Availability' in the popup.

 3. Click the carpark button to display map pins for various carparks.
-4. Select "Northpoint City South Wing Carpark" from the map pins.
+4. Select the map pin for "Northpoint City South Wing Carpark".
+This map pin has a "Carpark Availability" portion in its popup.
 5. In another browser tab, navigate to `http://localhost:3000/camera-ocr`.
 6. Hold up a number to the camera.
 The camera takes snapshots every 5 seconds, and when it detects a number or a change in number, it updates the carpark availability for "Northpoint City South Wing Carpark" in the popup.